openhab/openhab-docs/administration/logging.md

 ## Karaf Console

-The [Karaf console](console.html) allows to monitor the log in realtime.
+The [Karaf console](console.html) allows to monitor the log in real-time.

 The log shell comes with the following commands: